6. Private servants

 Employers of private servants are exempt from the requirement to obtain a work permit for their private servant(s).

-Private servants may not be employed by a person other than the one whose name is stated in the employment contract.
+Private servants may not be employed by a person other than the person named in the employment contract.
 This restriction is indicated on the back of the servant’s identity card.

 Tax status of private servants